timothymin/oscbf/README.md

 Note: This code will work with most versions of `jax`, but there seems to have been a CPU slowdown introduced in version `0.4.32`.
 To avoid this, I use version `0.4.30`, which is the version indicated in this repo's `pyproject.toml` as well.
 However, feel free to use any version you like.

-## Examples

-Check out the `examples/` folder for interactive demos in Pybullet

 ## Documentation